codecypher/LearnAI/Level-0/ml/data_prep.md

     df = df[((np.abs(stats.zscore(df[out_list])) < 3)).all(axis=1)]
 ```

-## Python Functions for Data Cleaning
+## Data Cleaning (Python)

-Here are 5 functions to provide examples for creating up your own data cleaning toolset [18].
+Here are 5 functions to provide examples for creating a custom data cleaning toolset [26].

 1. Remove Multiple Spaces

 We can create a function  to remove excessive whitespace from text.

 If we want to remove multiple spaces within a string or excessive leading or trailing spaces, this single line function will work.

 We make use of regular expressions for internal spaces and `strip()` for leading/trailing whitespace.